tbhimtbh/Tracker/README.md

 Open the terminal and navigate to the directory where the Python script is located.

-Make sure you have the required dependencies installed by running the command pip install -r requirements.txt.

 Enter the command python3 tracker.py to run the script.

 The script will continue to run in the terminal until it is terminated manually or encounters an error.